The Warm-up By Darren Croft

-A warm-up before a run not only revs your body’s engine, but it also helps to prevent injury.
+A warm-up before a run not only revs your body’s engine, but it also helps to prevent injury during exercise.
 Running from a cold start is similar to starting your car on a cold morning then trying to hit top gear.

 An interesting experiment is to go for a 5k run without any form of a warm-up.
 Another day (with similar weather conditions), warm up for ten minutes and then go for another 5k.
 Which run felt easier?
 Which run was quicker?
 I can pretty much guarantee it will be the one you properly warmed up for.

 Some may see it as a waste of energy.
 Energy which could be better spent during your run, but the science speaks for itself and a warm-up of just five-to-ten minutes before your run will not only help to make your run that much easier, but also aid in keeping injuries at bay.